Gas crunch continues across much of US after pipeline hack

 The shutdown even affected hikers long the Appalachian Trail, which stretches from Georgia to Maine.
 They depend on cars and vans to access the trail and get supplies.

-“Everybody’s out here buying from the same gas pumps, so the lines are long, some are out -- you’ve really got to look for it,” said Ron Brown, who operates Ron’s Appalachian Trail Shuttles, which takes hikers from Atlanta’s airport into the north Georgia mountains.
+“Everybody’s out here buying from the same gas pumps, so the lines are long, some are out — you’ve really got to look for it,” said Ron Brown, who operates Ron’s Appalachian Trail Shuttles.

-But he said that hikers are resourceful enough to get where they need to go.
+In Georgia, racetracks and other entertainment venues rely on many fans who drive from surrounding states such as Alabama, Florida and Tennessee, and the concern is that higher gas prices – or shortages – might keep fans at home.

-“It will get rectified because it’s a big deal, and everybody needs gas,” he said.
-“We’ll just make due until it does.”
+“Fuel prices do affect the amount of people who come, especially long distances,” said Sydney Marshall, general manager of the South Georgia Motorsports Park in Adel, Georgia, and the Orlando Speed World Dragway in Florida.
+“It’s definitely a concern of mine because if there’s a gas shortage, people aren’t going to be able to get here.”

 ———

-Associated Press writer Cathy Bussewitz in New York contributed.
+Associated Press writers Cathy Bussewitz in New York; Eric Tucker in Washington; Sarah Brumfield in Silver Spring, Maryland; and Bryan Anderson in Raleigh, N.C., contributed.
 Finley reported from Norfolk, Virginia.
 Martin reported from Marietta, Georgia.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.